-• Refer to the current STandards for Oncology Registry Entry (STORE) Manual and the CTR Guide to Coding Radiation Therapy Treatment in the STORE
+• Refer to the current STandards for Oncology Registry Entry (STORE) Manual and the CTR Guide to Coding Radiation Therapy Treatment in the STORE (see 2024 STORE Manual, Appendix M)

 - 1. Assign code 00 when - a.
 The patient did not have radiation - b.
 Diagnosed at autopsy (for death certificate only (DCO) cases) - 2.
 Assign code 04 for Conformal or 3-D Conformal Therapy whenever either is explicitly mentioned - 3.
 Assign code 05 for Intensity Modulated Therapy (IMT) or Intensity Modulated Radiation Therapy (IMRT) - 4.
 Document the planning technique in the appropriate text field when assigning code 98